Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

-Algorithm~\ref{AlgoLatticeSep} has some important advantageous properties over Algorithm~\ref{AlgoGreedyHalfSep}.
-In particular, note that while Algorithm~\ref{AlgoGreedyHalfSep} considers \textit{all} uncovered elements for the extension of the current closed sets, Algorithm~\ref{AlgoLatticeSep} restricts the choice of the next generator element to $\covu(\TopI) \cup \covl(\BotF)$, i.e., to a \textit{subset} of the set of elements uncovered so far.
-Although in the worst case this change does not improve the number of closure operator calls stated in Theorem~\ref{thm:optimal} for Algorithm~\ref{AlgoGreedyHalfSep}, below we show that a logarithmic bound holds for certain closure systems over lattices.
-Another advantageous property of Algorithm~\ref{AlgoLatticeSep} is that it utilizes that the disjointness of two closed sets can be decided by comparing two elements only, i.e., the supremum of the current ideal with the infimum of the current filter.
+Alg.~\ref{AlgoLatticeSep} has some important advantageous properties over Alg.~\ref{AlgoGreedyHalfSep}.
+In particular, while Alg.~\ref{AlgoGreedyHalfSep} considers \textit{all} uncovered elements for the extension of the current closed sets, Alg.~\ref{AlgoLatticeSep} restricts the choice of the next generator element to $\covu(\TopI) \cup \covl(\BotF)$, i.e., to a \textit{subset} of the set of elements uncovered so far.
+Although in the worst case this change does not improve the number of closure operator calls stated in Thm.~\ref{thm:optimal} for Alg.~\ref{AlgoGreedyHalfSep}, below we show that a logarithmic bound holds for certain closure systems over lattices.
+Another advantageous property of Alg.~\ref{AlgoLatticeSep} is that it utilizes that the disjointness of two closed sets can be decided by comparing two elements only, i.e., the supremum of the current ideal with the infimum of the current filter.
 Furthermore, the closure operator can be calculated in an easy way by taking advantage of the fact that any closed sublattice of $L$ can be represented by its top and bottom elements.
-We have the following result for Algorithm~\ref{AlgoLatticeSep}:
+We have the following result for Alg.~\ref{AlgoLatticeSep}: